 Stephanie Keach RYA500, has been teaching Yoga since 1988.
 Originally from Santa Barbara, CA, she has studied with most of the top yoga teachers, including her favorites: Ana Forrest, Erich Schiffman, Rodney Yee, Rod Stryker and Bryan Kest.
 Her Zen -Buddhist background brings a meditative style to the class.

 Stephanie, owner and operator of the Asheville Yoga Center has produced the Flow Yoga video series and The Yoga Handbook.
-She currently teaches Flow Yoga classes, retreats, workshops and teacher trainings throughout the country.
+She currently teaches classes, retreats, workshops and teacher trainings throughout the world.
 Stephanie resides in Asheville with her husband and three boys.
 Steph is so respected as a teacher because she is so down-to-earth, real and comfortable with herself.
 She is a master teacher, full of knowledge, experience and intuitive insight, well loved by many.

 Stephanie specializes in over-seeing the program so that everyone's needs are more than met and hearts are opened wide.
-She is the Yoga Mama Bear of AYC..

 Joe Taft is a certified Anusara Yoga instructor who has dedicated himself to the practice of yoga since 1997.
 His teaching style is approachable, lighthearted, uplifting and transformational.
 Joe interweaves Anusara’s life-affirming and heartfelt approach into his classes through myth, storytelling, Tantric philosophy and the wisdom gathered through his own life’s journey.
 He has completed hundreds of training hours with John Friend, Sianna Sherman and other senior Anusara instructors.
 Joe has a keen awareness of body biomechanics and a long history as a devoted athlete.
 He is an inspiration to yoga teachers and students alike.